 - Priority of task doesn’t matter, so high priority jobs need to wait

 - Not suitable for shared cluster

 2. Capacity Scheduler

 In Capacity Scheduler we have multiple job queues for scheduling our tasks.
 The Capacity Scheduler allows multiple occupants to share a large size Hadoop cluster.
-In Capacity Schedular corresponding for each job queue, we provide some slots or cluster resources for performing job operation.
+In Capacity Scheduler corresponding for each job queue, we provide some slots or cluster resources for performing job operation.
 Each job queue has it’s own slots to perform its task.
 In case we have tasks to perform in only one queue then the tasks of that queue can access the slots of other queues also as they are free to use, and when the new task enters to some other queue then jobs in running in its own slots of the cluster are replaced with its own job.

 Capacity Scheduler also provides a level of abstraction to know which occupant is utilizing the more cluster resource or slots, so that the single user or application doesn’t take disappropriate or unnecessary slots in the cluster.
-The capacity Schedular mainly contains 3 types of the queue that are root, parent, and leaf which are used to represent cluster, organization, or any subgroup, application submission respectively.
+The capacity Scheduler mainly contains 3 types of the queue that are root, parent, and leaf which are used to represent cluster, organization, or any subgroup, application submission respectively.

 - Best for working with Multiple clients or priority jobs in a Hadoop cluster

 The Fair Scheduler is very much similar to that of the capacity scheduler.
 The priority of the job is kept in consideration.
 With the help of Fair Scheduler, the YARN applications can share the resources in the large Hadoop Cluster and these resources are maintained dynamically so no need for prior capacity.
 The resources are distributed in such a manner that all applications within a cluster get an equal amount of time.
 Fair Scheduler takes Scheduling decisions on the basis of memory, we can configure it to work with CPU also.